RedisInsight/Tutorials/src/redis_stack/general_data_structures.md

 - Represent relations (e.g., the set of all users with a specified role).
 - Perform common set operations such as intersection, union, and difference.

-Here are some of the important set commands:
+Here are some important set commands:

 - [SADD](https://redis.io/commands/sadd)
 - [SREM](https://redis.io/commands/srem)